arblalock/Kaggle-Digit-Recognizer/README.md

 # Kaggle-Digit-Recognizer
-Machine learning digit recognizer for Kaggle competition using tensorflow
+Machine learning digit recognizer for Kaggle competition using Tensorflow